 Guinness Open Gate Brewery & Barrel House

 When the iconic brewer Guinness decided to open their first American brewery in Baltimore, they wanted to make sure it stayed connected to the community.
-Head brewer Hollie Stephenson is tasked with creating experimental craft brews using locally sourced ingredients.
+The team of brewers are tasked with creating experimental craft brews using locally sourced ingredients.
 Take a behind-the-scenes tour of the Open Gate Brewery, which culminates in a tasting in the facility’s taproom.

 Hex Ferments uses the traditional method of fermentation to preserve and transform local, organic produce into nourishing foods such as sauerkraut, kimchi and kombucha.
 Hex is committed to reducing waste and allows you to refill your empties for a discounted price.